radioxInnovation/bddreporting/README.md

 ## **Conclusion**

 `bddreporting` bridges the gap between BDD practices and detailed reporting.
-By integrating seamlessly with `behave`, it provides a robust toolset for generating structured, customizable logs and templates for enhanced test reporting.
+By integrating seamlessly with [`behave`](https://github.com/behave/behave), it provides a robust toolset for generating structured, customizable logs and templates for enhanced test reporting.
+Its use of [Pandoc](https://pandoc.org/) for format conversion ensures compatibility with a wide range of formats, and the integration of [Mako templates](https://www.makotemplates.org/) and Jinja2 templates offers powerful customization options.